-Sometimes, it is necessary to travel out-of-state with your child.
+So can a parent take a child out of state with joint custody?
+Sometimes, it is necessary to travel out of state with your child.
 Perhaps you are visiting relatives, taking a vacation, or relocating for your job.
 However, after a divorce, you may feel overwhelmed unless you make all the necessary preparations.

 What Kind of Documentation Do I Need from My Child’s Co-Parent?